Blendify/blender-manual/trunk/blender_docs/manual/render/output/video.rst

    interlacing of the footage afterwards.

-Home-made Render Farm
+Home-Made Render Farm
 ---------------------

 .. figure:: /images/Homemade-Render-Farm.jpg

 An easy way to get multiple machines to share the rendering workload is to:

-- Set up a shared directory (such as a Windows Share or an NFS mount)
+- Set up a shared directory over a network file-system.
-- Un-check "Overwrite" and check "Placeholders"
+- Disable *Overwrite*, enable  *Placeholders* in the Render *Output* panel.
 - Start as many machines as you wish rendering to that directory -- they will not step on each other's toes.